Setting the record straight(er)

 Last updated October 18, 2015

-Until this month, all blogs and articles about these cases (United States v Brian Dunning, eBay v Kessler's Flying Circus et. al.) have been based on press releases and document filings coming only from the prosecution.
+Until 2016, all blogs and articles about these cases (United States v Brian Dunning, eBay v Kessler's Flying Circus et. al.) have been based on press releases and document filings coming only from the prosecution.
 I was never able to tell my side of the story.
 I was compelled to plead guilty to violating 18 USC § 1343.
 That doesn't mean that much of the information published by attention-seeking bloggers or imaginative reporters was correct.

 I'd like to start by addressing the most malicious lie being spread by bloggers in an effort to harm the reputation of Skeptoid Media, the nonprofit I founded.
 It is often claimed that I am a "millionaire" who "begs for donations" via my podcast, Skeptoid.
 This is silly.
 In Skeptoid's early days (2006-2008), I did still have decent middle-class money in the bank; and was committed to the promotion of scientific skepticism.
 I funded projects like the Skeptoid podcast, The Skeptologists, Truth Hurts, and Here Be Dragons largely (or entirely) out of my own pocket.
 In fact, during those years, I stated clearly in the Skeptoid podcast that I did not accept donations.
 (Listen to the last 45 seconds or so of episode 67 from 2007 as one example.)
 Over the next year or so, having settled one gigantic civil lawsuit and having been in an ongoing fight against eBay's law firm O'Melveny & Myers for several years, we were not only broke, but in significant debt.
 My wife and I had to make a decision.
-Either I was going to have to quit Skeptoid and go back to consulting full time, or I was going to have to try and make a living from the profession I truly enjoyed.
+Either I was going to have to quit the nonprofit and go back to consulting full time, or I was going to have to try and make a living from the profession I truly enjoyed.
 That was the point at which I began asking for donations from listeners who wanted to support the program ("beggars", on the other hand, offer nothing in return).
 The claim that I was a ever, at any point, a "millionaire begging for money" is absolutely false and malicious, and should not be condoned by any reasonable person.

-Regarding the bulk of the "details" that made it into the press, let's look at just one seemingly unimportant point.
+Regarding the bulk of the "facts" that made it into the press, let's look at just one seemingly unimportant point.
 It has been reported that I first met another defendant while playing World of Warcraft together:

 I have never owned, installed, or played World of Warcraft, nor did I ever play any sort of online game with this or any other defendant.
 Nothing remotely like this ever occurred.
 How this reporter came up with this is a complete mystery to me.
 I bring it up because it is exemplary of so many things about this case — misinformation (bizarre in some cases) is everywhere.
 Some of it can be explained by journalistic incompetence or laziness.
 In an earlier article, this same reporter also said that my brother had been indicted.
 Apparently he made this up out of whole cloth, as no such thing ever happened or was even reported anywhere else to have happened.
 Don't be so quick to trust hastily written news articles, no matter how much you may trust the publisher.

 The basic premise of this Yahoo!
 Finance article was that eBay worked with the FBI for an entire year, collecting evidence and building a case.
 This is completely false; eBay's Powerpoint presentation, with which they initially contacted the FBI, is dated June 2007, just two weeks before the raids.
 In a private email, the reporter told me that he made this assumption based on a single typo in one of the public court filings giving the FBI interview date of one eBay employee as June 2006 instead of June 2007.
-There was no "year of investigation" — eBay spent that year writing cookies through as many ads as they could, and actively compelling the affiliates to facilitate it for them.
+There was no "year of investigation" — eBay spent that year tracking user behavior by writing cookies through as many ads as they could, and actively compelling the affiliates to facilitate it for them.

 It's very important to understand what an FBI 302 document is.
 By written policy, the FBI never records (or allows to be recorded) any interviews.
 They take handwritten notes only, which are later interpreted and written into a narrative, called a 302.
 This narrative then becomes the official legal account of what you said.
 You cannot challenge what's in a 302; if you do, you're either lying now, or you lied to the FBI.
 For some well-deserved criticism of this process, check these articles — Boston Globe, Tech Dirt, Forbes.
 Or Google for your own.
 It's actually a bit scary.